Charles R. Bantz Chancellor’s Community Fellowship and Scholar Award

 Award Process and Recognition:

-The Bantz Fellowship and Scholar Awards decisions are made through a competitive selection process on an annual basis.
+The Bantz Fellowship Award decisions are made through a competitive selection process on an annual basis.
 The selection committee is comprised of faculty and community-engaged scholars, campus administrators, prior Bantz awardees, and community experts.

 Awardee Responsibilities:

-Bantz Community Fellow and Community scholar Awardees are expected to provide public presentations to the community, campus, and donors; communicate broadly about the Bantz award and project; issue appropriate informal and formal reports upon request; exhibit at relevant and appropriate campus research colloquia and community events including but not limited to the annual TRIP scholars event and OVCR research events; share community-engaged research with others in traditional and open-source formats; serve on Bantz Fellowship/Scholar Award Judging Committees after the completion of their award year; and advise and mentor future Bantz Fellowsa and Scholars as appropriate.
+Bantz Community Fellow Awardees are expected to provide public presentations to the community, campus, and donors; communicate broadly about the Bantz award and project; issue appropriate informal and formal reports upon request; exhibit at relevant and appropriate campus research colloquia and community events including but not limited to the annual TRIP scholars event and OVCR research events; share community-engaged research with others in traditional and open-source formats; serve on Bantz Fellowship Award Judging Committees after the completion of their award year; and advise and mentor future Bantz Fellows as appropriate.

-Awardees are expected to use the Bantz Fellowship and Scholar Awards to leverage new and additional funding and respond to annual requests for information about advances in the work and impacts in the community.
+Awardees are expected to use the Bantz Fellowship Award to leverage new and additional funding and respond to annual requests for information about advances in the work and impacts in the community.

 Questions?

-Contact the following individuals from the Charles R. Bantz Fellowship and Scholar Advisory Committee:
+Contact the following individuals from the Charles R. Bantz Fellowship Advisory Committee: